· Compliance · 14 min read

 - The facility is limited to one episodic generation event per calendar year (with a second event available by petition to the state agency).

-VSQGs and SQGs must notify their EPA Regional Administrator or authorized state agency in writing prior to or on the first day the episodic generation occurs.
+SQGs must notify EPA or the authorized state agency at least 30 days before a planned event, or within 72 hours after an unplanned event.
 Failure to properly document or notify forfeits the exemption, and the facility is reclassified upward for that month.

 2025–2026 Digital and Reporting Mandates